gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 As our roadmap continues to change and as we get more people joining the organization, we may consider running a self-selection again with a new group.
 Or we may decide to move away from "large batches" of self-selection and experiment with a flow of [Dynamic Reteaming](https://leanpub.com/dynamicreteaming).

-The time will tell.
+Time will tell.
 One thing is clear - we will continue learning and experimenting.

 ## How can you learn more?